Only 84 Amur Leopards Still Left In The Wild, Reveals Study On World’s Most Endangered Big Cat

 “Transnational monitoring of endangered carnivores is rare but is necessary for accurate population monitoring and coordinated conservation policies,” the study authors pointed out.

-The results showed that the Amur leopard — the rarest big cat in the world and the most critically endangered of all leopards, according to World Wildlife Fund — has an estimated population of 84 individuals.
+The results showed that the Amur leopard — the rarest big cat in the world, and the most critically endangered of all leopards, according to World Wildlife Fund — has an estimated population of 84 individual cats.

 This is the full extent of the animal’s entire global population, since no other members of this rare leopard subspecies have been recorded anywhere else.